deep-security/ansible/README.md

         └───tasks
 ```

+Then you can use the [operation](#usage) to deploy Deep Security Agent.

-#### For deploying Agents to a non-multi-tenant Deep Security Manager
+To deploy agents with a single-tenant Deep Security Manager:
 ```yaml
 - hosts: all
   roles: